Course Outline

 Using Partitions, File Systems, and Swap

-• Removing partitions to reconfigure storage layouts
+• Removing partitions to reconfigure storage devices

 Configuring the Network